fbpx

 DINOLAND U.S.A.

-This is a fun mash-up of a retro Americana theme and dinosaurs and somehow it just works!
+This is a fun mash-up of a retro-Americana theme and dinosaurs; it somehow works!

 You’ll find a ton of dinosaur-themed rides like DINOSAUR (kind of scary for kids), Primeval Whirl, and TriceraTop Spin.
 There’s also The Boneyard play area.

 Additionally, kids can play carnival games!
-Although you will need to buy vouchers before you can play.
+However, you will need to buy vouchers before you can play.

-Plus, you can see Dino-Sue, a full replica of a the largest T-Rex ever found!
+Plus, you can see Dino-Sue, a full replica of the largest T-Rex ever found!

-Oh, and this is where you’ll find Donald’s Dino-Bash! and see “Finding Nemo: The Musical” (although it has nothing to do with dinosaurs!)
+Oh, and this is where you’ll find Donald’s Dino-Bash!
+See “Finding Nemo: The Musical” (although it has nothing to do with dinosaurs!)

 DISCOVERY ISLAND

-This is where you’ll find the icon of Disney’s Animal Kingdom Park: The Tree of Life!
+This is where you’ll find Disney’s Animal Kingdom Park icon: The Tree of Life!

-Surrounding it are lovely walking trails and several character meet and greets, including a spot with Mickey and Minnie dressed in safari gear!
+It is surrounded by lovely walking trails and several character meet-and-greets, including a spot with Mickey and Minnie dressed in safari gear!

 You can also sit and watch the “It’s Tough to be a Bug!” or “Winged Encounters — The Kingdom Takes Flight” shows.

-And kids will love shaking their booties at Hakuna Matata Time Dance Party!
+And kids will love shaking their booties at the Hakuna Matata Time Dance Party!

 Plus, you can see real flamingos!